mirror of

 ----------------------

-Next, were going to add a very simple binary sensor that periodically
+Next, we’re going to add a very simple binary sensor that periodically

-checks a GPIO pin whether its pulled high or low - the :doc:`GPIO Binary
+checks a GPIO pin whether it’s pulled high or low - the :doc:`GPIO Binary

 checks if a particular GPIO pin is pulled high or low - the :doc:`GPIO Binary